z21210/satdash/README.md

 See trends in satellites.
 Look up information about the orbits of over 10,000 satellites.

+Run etl.py to update the database.
+Run sreamlit dashboard.py to see the dashboard.

 Dataset used:
 https://celestrak.org/NORAD/elements/gp.php?GROUP=active&FORMAT=tle
 Key works used: